-Bladder cancer is the fourth-most common cancer in the United States.
+Bladder cancer is the fourth most cancer in the United States.
 It usually affects people age 65 years or older.

-Why choose the Cancer Therapy & Research Center for bladder cancer?
+Why choose the UT Health San Antonio Cancer Center for bladder cancer?

-At the Cancer Therapy & Research Center, a multidisciplinary team led by genitourinary (GU) oncologists, urologists, medical oncologists and radiation oncologists work together in designing ideal treatment for patients.
+At the UT Health Cancer Center, a multidisciplinary team led by genitourinary (GU) oncologists, urologists, medical oncologists and radiation oncologists work together in designing ideal treatment for patients.
 We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas and have an extensive network of clinical trials to meet patients’ needs.